OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 ### Why Dissection Correctly Identifies a Cheater

 Before talking about the complexities of the real challenge protocol, let’s stop to understand why the simplified version of the protocol is correct.
-Here correctness means two things: (1) if Alice’s initial claim is correct, Alice can always win the challenge, and (2) if Alice’s initial claim is incorrect, Bob can always win the challenge.
+Here correctness means two things:

+(1) that the protocol is *live*: if Alice’s initial claim is correct, Alice can always win the challenge, and

+(2) that the protocol is *safe*: if Alice’s initial claim is incorrect, Bob can always win the challenge.

-To prove (1), observe that if Alice’s initial claim is correct, she can offer a truthful midpoint claim, and both of the implied half-size claims will be correct.
+To prove liveness, observe that if Alice’s initial claim is correct, she can offer a truthful midpoint claim, and both of the implied half-size claims will be correct.
 So whichever half Bob objects to, Alice will again be in the position of defending a correct claim.
 At each stage of the protocol, Alice will be defending a correct claim.
 At the end, Alice will have a correct one-step claim to prove, so that claim will be provable and Alice can win the challenge.

-To prove (2), observe that if Alice’s initial claim is incorrect, this can only be because her claimed endpoint after N steps is incorrect.
+To prove safety, observe that if Alice’s initial claim is incorrect, this can only be because her claimed endpoint after N steps is incorrect.
 Now when Alice offers her midpoint state claim, that midpoint claim is either correct or incorrect.
 If it’s incorrect, then Bob can challenge Alice’s first-half claim, which will be incorrect.
 If Alice’s midpoint state claim is correct, then her second-half claim must be incorrect, so Bob can challenge that.
 So whatever Alice does, Bob will be able to challenge an incorrect half-size claim.
 At each stage of the protocol, Bob can identify an incorrect claim to challenge.
 At the end, Alice will have an incorrect one-step claim to prove, which she will be unable to do, so Bob can win the challenge.

-(If you’re a stickler for mathematical precision, it should be clear how these arguments can be turned into proofs by induction on N.)
+(If you’re a stickler for mathematical precision, it should be clear how these arguments can be turned into proofs by induction on lgN.)

 ### The Real Dissection Protocol